UrbanCompass/Mussel/README.md

 The original Mussel Icon can be found on clipartmax.com

-Big thanks to [Matt Standford](https://github.com/mattstanford/ "Matt Standford") for finding an elegant and unprecedented way to test Push Notifications on the iOS Simulator with [Pterodactyl](https://github.com/mattstanford/Pterodactyl "Pterodactyl")
+Big thanks to [Matt Stanford](https://github.com/mattstanford/ "Matt Stanford") for finding an elegant and unprecedented way to test Push Notifications on the iOS Simulator with [Pterodactyl](https://github.com/mattstanford/Pterodactyl "Pterodactyl")